bbatliner/phone-mouse-android/README.md

 # phone-mouse-android

-The Phone Mouse Android application.
+The Phone Mouse Android Studio project.
 Use to control the mouse of a computer running the [Phone Mouse server](https://github.com/bbatliner/phone-mouse-server).
 Uses the phone's accelerometer to send mouse commands to the PC via Bluetooth.
 Try tilting your phone in space and adjusting the sensitivity of the server.

 ### APK